littleadam/ats-compliance-check/README.md

 the app calculates the word count and suggests correction on appearance of the resume thereby making the resume, ATS compliant. it also suggests a set of modified resume to be used

-it uses genAI code to detect mismatch and correct
+it uses genAI code to detect mismatch with the JD , fix and provide the new resume